 Don’t forget the power of visuals in web content.
 They can help break the monotony, beautify your site, and engage website visitors.
 Moreover, people can retain and recall visuals better than plain text since the human brain is programmed so.

 And here’s the cincher.
-Images, videos, and infographics are also known to increase conversions.
+Images, videos, and infographics are visually appealing and are also known to increase conversions.

 But rich media can make your pages sluggish and slow to load.
-To keep them from disrupting the UX, you can try our image compression tool.
+To keep them from disrupting the UX, adopt advanced web page content optimization techniques.

 That said, let’s come to the crux of web content writing: content quality.